DannyRivasDev/Website-Clone/README.md

 # Website-Clone
-A clone of a page of the technology section of the BBC website.
+A clone of a page in the technology section of the BBC website.